 Professor Nash is a senior practitioner, management consultant, executive educator, and technology innovation leader across the life sciences and healthcare industries for over 30 years.
 He has worked closely with executive and patient-facing stakeholders in world-class organizations on the development of digital health strategies focused on improved medical outcomes and reduced operating costs.
 As a successful entrepreneur and innovator, he pioneered the development and commercial deployment of integrated mobile solutions (“mHealth) for patient chronic disease management in multiple disease domains.
 As an educator, Dr. Nash is the co-author of a graduate textbook on managing IT organizations and was an associate professor at Stevens Institute of Technology’s Wesley J. Howe School of Technology Management for over a decade where he designed, developed, and delivered multiple graduate-level courses in healthcare and life sciences, IT strategy and the management of IT organizations to executives, practitioners, and administrators of healthcare and life sciences firms.

-Paola Nicolas, Assistant Adjunct Professor, M.S. in Health Administration
+Paola Nicolas, Ph.D., Assistant Adjunct Professor, M.S. in Health Administration

 Professor Nicolas has a Ph.D. in Philosophy (Paris I-Sorbonne University) and a M.B.E (Montefiore/Einstein).
 She is a former fellow in clinical ethics at the Montefiore-Einstein Center for Bioethics where she was running clinical ethics consultations (HEC-C).
-She is currently an assistant professor at New York Medical College in the Biomedical Ethics & Humanities program.
+She is currently medical ethicist at Lenox Hill hospital and Assistant director of graduate education in bioethics at Montefiore-Einstein.
 Her areas of expertise are clinical ethics, reproductive ethics, feminism & gender studies in bioethics, European bioethics.
 Prior to NYMC, Professor Nicolas taught bioethics and philosophy at NYMC, Montefiore-Einstein College of Medicine, Fordham University, New York University, City University and Paris I-Pantheon Sorbonne.